-Students will need to access Google Classroom this year.
+Students will need to access Google Classroom to work throughout the year.
 The instructions for several ways to access Google Classroom are on the Tech Links page of this website.
+Click here.